AviatrixSystems/Docs/HowTos/aviatrix_account.rst

 multiple Aviatrix accounts.
 One Aviatrix account may represent multiple cloud credentials, one from each cloud.
 For example, an Aviatrix account name DevOps can have an IAM role for AWS, Azure ARM credential and GCP credential.

-Aviatrix software release prior to 3.2, in addition to cloud provider API credentials, an access account also contains email and login information to allow the access account to login to the Controller.
+(For Aviatrix software release prior to 3.2, in addition to cloud provider API credentials, an access account also contains email and login information to allow the access account to login to the Controller.)

 Starting from release 3.2, access account for AWS only consists of the 12 digit account ID.